 Our member survey, carried out in October 2014, identified that documents are one of the most commonly held formats collected by our member organisations.
 The documents interest group is launching in March 2015.
 OPF interest groups will bring together members with common interests and expertise to share experiences and advance knowledge and technology in a particular area of […]

 Emulation provides an alternative strategy for digital preservation and is able to secure access to born-digital artifacts.
 By digitally recreating computer systems, emulation ensures that digital objects can be rendered in their native environments and thus maintain their original ”look and feel.”
 Born-digital works of science, art and literature are some of society’s most at-risk […]

-We believe that there are people within the EC who recognise the importance of digital preservation and are keen to see funding restored in future calls The Foundation has set up a working group among its members to discuss approaches to influence the EC to put digital preservation back on the agenda.
-We are currently […]
+We believe that there are people within the EC who recognise the importance of digital preservation and are keen to see funding restored in future calls The Foundation set up a working group among its members to discuss approaches to influence the EC to put digital preservation back on the agenda.
+In January 2017, we: […]